-Bank of America is one of the largest banks in the world (and the second largest bank in the U.S.) The bank currently serves over 66 million customers and small business clients.
-With over 4,300 branches and 16,600 ATMs, Bank of America’s name and logo is well-known and visible across the country.
+Bank of America is one of the largest banks in the world (and the second-largest bank in the U.S.).
+The bank currently serves over 66 million customers and small-business clients.
+With over 4,300 branches and 17,000 ATMs, Bank of America’s name and logo is well known and visible across the country.

-They have also won awards for their mobile banking (with over 37 million users) and their mobile app has 28 million users.
-They also partnered with Khan Academy to launch the Better Money Habits website which features self-paced tutorials on various personal financial topics.
+The bank has won awards for its mobile banking, and it has partnered with Khan Academy to launch the Better Money Habits website, which features self-paced tutorials on various personal financial topics.

-- Great discounts for existing customers: In addition to a discount for setting up automatic payments from your Bank of America checking or savings account, Preferred Rewards clients can receive an additional discount ranging from 0.125 percent to 0.375 percent depending on your tier.
+- Discounts for existing customers: In addition to a discount for setting up automatic payments from your Bank of America checking or savings account, Preferred Rewards clients can receive an additional discount ranging from 0.125 percent to 0.375 percent.

-- No fees: Bank of America doesn’t charge an application fee or an annual fee and they will cover all closing costs up to a $1 million credit line.
+- No fees: Bank of America doesn’t charge an application fee or an annual fee, and it will cover all closing costs on credit lines of up to $1 million.

-- Fixed-rate options: At opening, you can convert a line amount to a fixed-rate loan if you withdraw at least $15,000 and no more than 90 percent of the maximum line amount.
-You can also convert all or a portion of your balance to a fixed-rate option during the loan term; the minimum to be converted is $5,000.
+- Fixed-rate options: At opening, you can convert a line amount to a fixed-rate loan if you withdraw at least $5,000 and no more than 90 percent of the maximum line amount.
+You can also convert all or a portion of your balance to a fixed-rate option during the loan term.
+All of this can be done without an additional fee.

 - Early termination fee: If you close your account within three years, you will pay a $450 fee and any closing fees Bank of America paid on your behalf.

 - Assumptions for low APR: While Bank of America has competitive rates, the low APR advertised is based on excellent credit and includes discounts for automatic payments and making an initial draw.